National Rank: 18th

 Comm. v.
 Sazer Larson – A returning Iraqi war vet claimed that symptoms relating to post-traumatic stress disorder caused a hallucination that brought him back to the reality of war, when he actually pulled the trigger and killed an old high-school nemesis during a July 4th fireworks celebration.
 The question for trial: Was this first degree murder or an act caused by insanity or diminished capacity?

 Attorney Coach(es): Elliott M. Loew, Esq.

 Smith v.
 Lunatick Games – A high school intern at successful computer gaming company with casual, informal work rules alleged gender discrimination / hostile work environment and retaliation under M.G.L. c.
 151B.
 Was the environment hostile or was the student unreasonably sensitive?

 Teacher Coach(es): Tanya Perkins

 Attorney Coach(es): Jack Mikels, Esq. and Michael Tuteur, Esq.

-Comm v Freeman – Defendant charged with vehicular homicide while under influence driving negligently.
-Defendant had a head cold, took cold medication, drove home from a party after midnight, after playing in a band.
-Hit a pedestrian who died the next day.
-Had sip (or two) of beer.
-Breathalyzer .03.
-Field sobriety test results questionable.
-Legally impaired?
+Comm v Freeman – A defendant was charged with vehicular homicide while under influence driving negligently.
+The defendant had a head cold, took cold medication and drove home from a party after midnight after playing in a band.
+The defendant hit a pedestrian who died the next day.
+The defendant claimed to have had a sip (or two) of beer, and the Breathalyzer result was .03.
+The field sobriety test results were questionable.
+Was the defendant legally impaired?